 This year has been like no other.
 In response to the challenges presented by the hospitality lockdowns, the competition quickly pivoted from a regional cook-off in culinary kitchens across Australia, to video entry.
 A new trans-Tasman element was also introduced with the competition launching into New Zealand to support even more chefs.

-The New Zealand North Island Grand Finalist is 22-year-old Sam Heaven from the Hawkes Bay who is currently working at The Sugar Club in Auckland’s Sky Tower.
+The New Zealand North Island Grand Finalist is 22-year-old Sam Heaven from the Hawkes Bay who is currently working at The Park Hyatt Auckland.

 “What motivates me the most is the fact that I’m third generation hospitality, my grandfather and my father were both pastry chefs and I really wanted to follow in their footsteps but I wanted to make my own path and make my own journey at the same time,” explained Heaven.